 Gain | Peak | Scale | New Peak | Track

 -7.86 dB | 36592 | 0.40 | 14804 | Snoop_Dogg-Doggfather.ogg

 In the output from vorbisgain, Peak is the maximum sample value of the file before any ReplayGain has been applied, where a value of 32,767 represents full scale when decoding to signed 16 bit samples.
 Note that lossy compressed files can have peaks greater than full scale, due to encoding artifacts.
 The New Peak value for the Snoop Dogg file may be relatively low due to the hard limiting used in the mastering of that piece of music.

 Silence in media files

-Before importing media, it is good practice to check for any silent sections in the media files.
-While LibreTime compensates for leading and trailing silence with the use of automatic cue-in and cue-out points, it may be preferable to trim these files to the intended length before upload.
-This is because media in the LibreTime library could potentially be re-used in many different systems.
-There are many cross-platform audio editors, including Audacity and ocenaudio, that are suitable for the task of trimming audio files
+Before importing media, it's good practice to check for any silent sections in the media files.
+While LibreTime compensates for leading and trailing silence with the use of automatic cue-in and cue-out points, it's best to trim these files to the intended length before upload.
+Two notable audio file editors for removing silent sections are Audacity and Ocenaudio.

 Quiet introductions or extended fades can also lead to apparent gaps in your broadcast playout.
-This is more common when playing back audio from ripped CDs or dubbed from tape or vinyl; this issue is not as common with digitally-purchased music.
-For best results, long periods of silence should be removed from files before uploading to Libretime.
+This is more common when playing back audio from ripped CDs or dubbed from tape or vinyl.
+Long periods of silence should be removed from files before uploading to LibreTime.